jreiland/YahtzeeN/Idea.md

 My app will be a digital version of popular dice game Yahtzee, with a unique layout different than existing Yahtzee app.
 The new design is inspired by the the paper Yahtzee score sheets.
+New graphics will be designed.
+Instead of playing against a bot, the app will be designed for classic "hand-off"/pass-the-device multiplayer, with the ability to easily implement networked multiplayer later.
+The language/framework is unknown.